 If you’re a movie buff you may remember one of the famous lines from Jerry Maguire (Tom Cruise) when he asks the often defiant Rod Tidwell (Cuba Gooding, Jr) for help because Tidwell rejects every piece of advice Maguire gives him.
 Maguire begged Tidwell, “Help me…Help me, Help you!” and take his advice so he could help him become a top player in the game.

 As a career coach and resume writer, I can relate to Maguire’s plea.
+If you just do a few small things to your LinkedIn profile, it could make all the difference in the world.
+Your LinkedIn profile is a tool that helps lead to the ask for your resume.
 A well-written resume may never see the light of day with a poorly created LinkedIn profile.

 Below is a list of 9 tips to help keep you in the game:

 - Do not flirt or try to “hook up” – Why?
 LinkedIn is not a dating site.
 It’s a site for professional networking and job search.
 Consider this golden rule: if you wouldn’t say it during the interview don’t say it on LinkedIn.
 Save the flirty banter for Facebook or eHarmony.

 - Include a profile picture – A simple headshot with a white background will do – don’t forget to smile.
 Shadowman will most definitely get you passed by on LinkedIn.
 While we’re talking pictures, it may be a good idea to stay away from profile pictures of your family pet, selfies, and photos that show a lot of cleavage or skin (no low cut blouses, tube tops, bathing suit tops, or other socially risque photos).
 Save those for Instagram.
 If you would not wear it to an interview or board meeting, then don’t post it as your profile picture on LinkedIn.